|Form Name & Function

 What happens if I do not take my Required Minimum Distribution?

-on the difference between your RMD amount and your
+severe 50% penalty on the difference between your RMD amount

-actual distributions during a given year.
-This penalty is
+and your actual distributions during a given year.
+This

-applied each year you fail to take your RMD.
-The IRS
+penalty is applied each year you fail to take your RMD.

-may waive or reduce the penalty if you can show that your

-failure to receive your RMD was due to reasonable cause,

-and you are taking reasonable steps to remedy

-responsibility to ensure that your distributions are timely

-and in amounts which satisfy the IRS requirements.
 The

+IRS may waive or reduce the penalty if you can show that

+your failure to receive your RMD was due to reasonable cause

+and that you are taking reasonable steps to remedy the

+to ensure that your distributions are timely and in amounts

-RMD rules are complex; you may wish to consult your
+which satisfy the IRS requirements.
+The RMD rules are

+complex; you may wish to consult your financial or tax

 How are withdrawals from my traditional IRA taxed?